Kittatinny Valley State Park

-Kittatinny Valley State Park is located in Andover Township and extends into Andover Borough, New Jersey.
+Kittatinny Valley State Park is located in Andover Township and extends into Andover.
 Features include Glacial lakes, limestone outcroppings, former railroads, and a small airport.
 Lake Aeroflex and Gardner's Pond form part of the headwaters of the Pequest River and are excellent for fishing and boating.
 The park is home to a variety of wildlife such as whitetail deer, wild turkeys, a variety of songbirds, beavers, muskrats, and squirrels.
 The park is operated and maintained by the New Jersey Division of Parks and Forestry.

+History

+The Hill–Hussey Stone House was first built by Sarah Hill in 1825 using native limestone.
+Frederick Hussey purchased the house in 1906 and added the east wing.
+The property was purchased by the New Jersey Green Acres program in 1994 to create the park.
+The house is now the visitor center.
+The Slater House was built in 1874 by Charles K. Slater.
+Once the park administrative office, it now is the District 3 Headquarters of the New Jersey State Park Police.

 Park programs

 The park offers many different programs year-round for children and adults.
 Nature hikes, mountain bike rides and talks are conducted by the park staff/volunteers and are scheduled for each weekend.
 These include weekly walks, such as Wednesday Walkers, full moon hikes every full moon, and special hikes and programs throughout the year.
-The Slater House was built in 1874 by Charles K. Slater.
-Once the park administrative office, it now is the District 3 Headquarters of the New Jersey State Park Police.